 - BAA confirmation: If a vendor will create, receive, maintain, or transmit PHI on your behalf, confirm whether a BAA is required before that workflow goes live.

-- Disposal: Define how paper and digital copies are destroyed when retention ends, including local downloads, email attachments, scan caches, and shared-drive copies.
+- Disposal: Define how paper and digital copies are destroyed when retention ends, including local downloads, email attachments, scan caches, shared-drive copies, and third-party portals.

-- Incident escalation: Tell AP exactly when to escalate a misrouted email, exposed attachment, wrong-recipient upload, or unauthorized access event to privacy, compliance, and security teams.
+- Incident escalation: Treat a misrouted email, exposed attachment, wrong-recipient upload, or unauthorized access event as a potential compliance incident until privacy, compliance, or security confirms otherwise.

 - Training: Give AP staff examples of invoices that do and do not trigger HIPAA handling so they do not over-classify every healthcare invoice.